sivaprasadreddy/tomato-architecture/README.md

 That gives us more confidence.

-I wonder this whole idea of "We should have core domain completely independent of external dependencies" philosophy comes from the time when testing with real dependencies is very challenging or not possible at all.
+I wonder this whole idea of "We should have core domain completely independent of external dependencies" philosophy came from the time when testing with real dependencies is very challenging or not possible at all.

-Luckily, we have better technology now (ex: Testcontainers) to test with real dependencies.
+Luckily, we have better technology now (ex: [Testcontainers](https://testcontainers.com/)) to test with real dependencies.
 Testing with real dependencies might take slightly more time, but compared to the benefits, that's a negligible cost.

 ## FAQs